dabrze/CheckMyBlob/README.md

-The "master" data set containing all ligands queried and detected as described in the Kowiel et al. paper "Automatic recognition of ligands in electron density by machine learning methods" can be downloaded from:
+The "master" data set containing all ligands queried and detected as described in the Kowiel et al. paper "Automatic recognition of ligands in electron density by machine learning" can be downloaded from:

 [all_summary.7z](https://zenodo.org/record/1040778/files/all_summary.7z) [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.1040778.svg)](https://doi.org/10.5281/zenodo.1040778)